-I’ve been given to understand that when James says that a faith without works is a dead faith, he’s referring to someone who’s not saved.
+I’ve been given to understand that when James says that faith without works is a dead faith, he’s referring to someone who’s not saved.
 That’s what “dead faith” seems to mean in that context.
 But in Romans 4:5, Paul seems to be saying that if a person does no works, his faith in Him who justifies the ungodly is counted as righteousness.
 In other words, he’s saved.
 Please help me reconcile what’s being said in James 2:20-26 and in Romans because both invoke Abraham as an example.

-A. James was referring to the works we do in gratitude for having received our salvation which are inspired by the Holy Spirit and done in His strength, and serve as evidence of our faith (James 2:17).
+James 2:20-26 refers to the works we do in gratitude for having received the free gift of salvation which are inspired by the Holy Spirit and done in His strength.
+They serve as evidence of our faith (James 2:17).

 Abraham is a good example of both.
-He didn’t work to earn his righteousness, it was imputed to him by faith.
-But afterward, when God asked him to offer Isaac, his response was evidence of his faith.
+He didn’t work to earn his righteousness, he believed God and it was credited to him as righteousness (Genesis 15:6) .
+But afterward, when God asked him to offer Isaac as a sacrifice (Genesis 22:1-2), his response was evidence of his faith.